Voltonik/Pharanology/README.md

 4. Now you can run the server and test by running `python manage.py runserver` and go to http://127.0.0.1:8000/
 5. If you want to access the django admin panel, you can create a superuser by running `python manage.py createsuperuser` and entering your username, email and password.

+6. Create a new branch (by clicking on the icon at the very bottom left of vscode)
+7. Make your changes (adding features, fixing issues, etc..)
+8. Commit to the branch (by clicking on commit changes in the third tab in the left panel of vscode)
+9. Then anyone can review the changes made by you and merge them to the "main" branch

 ## TODO (Backend)
 - [x] User authentication
 - [x] User roles (student, admin)